defing/watcher/README.md

-# eth-event-watcher
+# liquidity-watcher

-Monitor the ERC20 token balance of an address and automatically transfer any detected balance to a destination account.
+Watch an IERC4626-compatible vault for withdrawable assets and automatically call `withdraw` when funds are available.
 Built with TypeScript and ethers v6.

 ## Features

-- Polls an ERC20 `balanceOf` for a configured address.
+- Polls `maxWithdraw` on an IERC4626 vault for a configured owner.
-- Uses a private key to sign transfers when a positive balance is detected.
+- Prompts for the private key on startup and signs withdrawals on your behalf.
+- Streams structured logs to both stdout and a configurable log file.
-- Uses `dotenv` to manage secrets.
+- Uses `dotenv` for the remaining configuration values.

 ## Prerequisites

 - Node.js 18 or newer.
 - npm (bundled with Node.js).
 - An Ethereum JSON-RPC endpoint (Infura, Alchemy, etc).
-- A funded Ethereum account with permission to transfer the monitored tokens.
+- A funded Ethereum account with permission to withdraw from the vault and enough ETH for gas.

 ## Setup